facelessuser/coloraide/docs/src/markdown/color.md

 color1.new("blue")
 ```

-/// tip
+> [!tip]
-If the `Color` class has be subclassed, this is an easy way to convert between the different subclasses, assuming
+> If the `Color` class has be subclassed, this is an easy way to convert between the different subclasses, assuming
-the registered color spaces are compatible between the two different `Color` classes.
+> the registered color spaces are compatible between the two different `Color` classes.
-///

 ## Random